 This summary provides a brief description of the basic things you should know before you apply for this individual variable insurance contract.
 This summary is not your contract.
 A full description of all the features and how they work is contained in this information folder and your contract.
 You should review these documents and discuss any questions you have with your financial security advisor.

 What am I getting?

 You are getting an insurance contract between you and The Canada Life Assurance Company.
-It gives you a choice of investment funds (also known as segregated funds) and provides certain guarantees.
+It gives you a choice of segregated funds and provides certain guarantees.

 You can: